Important steps you can take to prevent overdose

 Baltimore Harm Reduction Resources:

-- Bmore POWER is a grassroots harm reduction group that is part of BHSB that provides street outreach, naloxone and information to at risk communities in Baltimore.
+- Bmore POWER (A link to an external site) is a grassroots harm reduction group that is part of BHSB that provides street outreach, naloxone and information to at risk communities in Baltimore.

-- The Baltimore City Health Department has a Community Risk Reduction Van that offers needle exchange services, naloxone, fentanyl test strips and other harm reduction resources.
+- The Baltimore City Health Department has a Community Risk Reduction Van (A link to an external site) that offers needle exchange services, naloxone, fentanyl test strips and other harm reduction resources.
 Find additional information on the Staying Alive Don’t Die website.

-- Baltimore Harm Reduction Coalition providers harm reduction resources and mobilizes community members to advocate for the health, dignity and safety of people targeted by the war on drugs.
+- Baltimore Harm Reduction Coalition (A link to an external site) providers harm reduction resources and mobilizes community members to advocate for the health, dignity and safety of people targeted by the war on drugs.

-- Charm City Care Connection is a recovery and wellness center that offers drop in support for people who use drugs.
+- Charm City Care Connection (A link to an external site) is a recovery and wellness center that offers drop in support for people who use drugs.
 They also offer free syringe delivery anywhere in Baltimore, call (301) 615 2193 to learn more.

 Call 911 if you witness an overdose: